Nightmare Ned: Reception

 Nightmare Ned was critically acclaimed.
 The game received praise from Time, who noted the game as a departure from Disney's typical releases.
 PC Mag described the game as "so packed with great graphics and original songs that it makes other kids titles look anemic by comparison".
 SuperKids also praised the graphics, describing them as "slick" and using "state-of-the-art technology", but they also noted that the game had little educational value.
 Popular Science wrote that the "detailed background imagery" made the game feel "especially chilling".
 I.D.
 Magazine compared the game to works of Tim Burton and described it as "really sophisticated", writing that Nightmare Ned was "pushing not only gaming and illustration for kids, but also advancing ideas about game-space".
 Computer Gaming World said that the game had a "Nightmare Before Christmas feel."
-In a positive review, Cindy Caldwell from The Kid's Domain said that the game left her "both surprised and englightened", and noted that the game had "mind-boggling puzzles" and lengthy gameplay.
+In a positive review, Cindy Caldwell from The Kid's Domain said that the game left her "both surprised and enlightened", and noted that the game had "mind-boggling puzzles" and lengthy gameplay.

 Superkids described the game's navigation as "initially a bit of a coordination challenge", but went on to note that "the keyboard is a perfectly satisfactory option".
 They also wrote that the game was well-received by both children and teenagers.
 I.D.
 Magazine praised the game's keystroke gameplay, writing: "There are no instructions required.
 It allows the user to step right into the interface."
 Despite the acclaim, it was reported that some parents thought the game's subject matter was too frightening for its intended audience.
 Cindy Caldwell from The Kid's Domain recommended the game for older children, but felt that the game's "lower end of the age range" was "a little optimistic", and suggested that parents explore the game before letting younger children play.